-The NICHD Study of Early Child Care and Youth Development (formerly known as the NICHD Study of Early Child Care) is funded by the National Institute of Child Health and Human Development.
+The NICHD Study of Early Child Care and Youth Development (formerly known as the NICHD Study of Early Child Care) was funded by the National Institute of Child Health and Human Development.
 In 1991, the NICHD Study of Early Child Care recruited more than 1,300 families and their newborn children at 10 locales throughout the country for a longitudinal study to determine the relationship between children's early experiences and their developmental outcomes.

-During Phase I (birth to 36 months) the focus was on child care during the first three years of life and whether it adds to - or subtracts from-children's development, over and above their family circumstances and their family characteristics.
+During Phase I (birth to 36 months) the focus was on child care during the first three years of life and whether it adds to - or subtracts from - children's development, over and above their family circumstances and their family characteristics.

-During Phase II (54 months - second grade) the study continued to examine the role of early care and it's relationship to the child's development, as well as the child's transition to formal (elementary) school.
+During Phase II (54 months - second grade) the study continued to examine the role of early care and its relationship to the child's development, as well as the child's transition to formal (elementary) school.

 During Phase III (third grade - sixth grade), the study focused on how the life experiences of children during the early and middle childhood years influenced their development.